Omar Douglas

-Omar Douglas (born January 10, 1972) is a former American football wide receiver for the New York Giants of the National Football League.
-Initially signed by the Giants as an undrafted free agent in 1994, he played for the Giants for 4 seasons and appeared in 18 games.
+Omar Douglas (born January 10, 1972) is an American former professional football player who was a wide receiver for the New York Giants of the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers.
+Douglas was signed by the Giants as an undrafted free agent in 1994.
+He played for the Giants for 4 seasons and appeared in 18 games.

 Douglas scored a late-game touchdown in a 1995 game against the Philadelphia Eagles when he recovered a fumbled punt attempt and ran it 41 yards.
 In 1997 he suffered a torn anterior cruciate ligament during training camp.
 He returned to the team the following year, but the Giants released him on August 22, 1998.